Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 The Firearm tables in this section shows the game's main weapons.
 These table lists the cost and weight of each weapon, as well as the following details:

-***Category.*** Every weapon falls into a category: Short-Arm, Long-Arm, Advanced.
+**Category**  Every weapon falls into a category: Short-Arm, Long-Arm, Advanced.
 Weapon proficiencies are usually tied to one of these categories.
 For example, you might have proficiency with Simple weapons.

-***Damage.*** The table lists the amount of damage a weapon deals when an attacker hits with it as well as the type of that damage.
+**Damage**  The table lists the amount of damage a weapon deals when an attacker hits with it as well as the type of that damage.

-***Properties.*** Any properties a weapon has are listed in the Properties column.
+**Properties**  Any properties a weapon has are listed in the Properties column.
 Each property is defined in the [Properties](index.md#weapon-properties) section.

-***Category.*** Firearms are considered Ranged weapons for the purposes of effects, abilities, feats, and spells that refer to weapons unless a restriction or limitation explicitly prevents their use.
+**Category**  Firearms are considered Ranged weapons for the purposes of effects, abilities, feats, and spells that refer to weapons unless a restriction or limitation explicitly prevents their use.
 If an ability or spell refers to "ranged weapons" or simply "weapons," firearms are included unless stated otherwise.

-***Mastery.*** Each weapon has a mastery property, which is defined in the [Mastery Properties](mastery.md) section.
+**Mastery**  Each weapon has a mastery property, which is defined in the [Mastery Properties](mastery.md) section.
 To use or replace that property, you must have a feature that lets you use it.

 ### Short-Arm